vicradon/create-env-action/README.md

             ./deploy.sh
 ```

+## Inputs

+There are three required inputs:

+1. action_input_file - The path to the environment file you want to update
+2. action_output_file - The path to the environment file you want to create or update
+3. action_true_string_variables - A list of variables that should be written with quotes

 ## Considerations

 Github Actions will throw warnings for all the variables you set except the action_input_file and action_output_file.
 This is because we allow you to define any variable name you want and Github Actions does not know them.